Dueen/aries-mobile-components/README.md

 const keychain = useKeychain()

-// Set your wallet key in the secure storage await keychain.setwalletKey("my-custom-password") // This will be derived with argon2i for security
+// Set your wallet key in the secure storage await keychain.setwalletKey('my-custom-password') // This will be derived with argon2i for security

 // Get your wallet key from secure storage const myDerivedPassword = await keychain.getwalletKey()